vippsas/vipps-developers/newsletters/2022-03-newsletter.md

 # Recurring charge changes

- From **August 1st, 2022** new rules for charge creation will be enforced:
+ From **August 1st, 2022** some new rules for charge creation will be enforced:

  - The `amount` of a charge is flexible but can not be higher than the `agreement price`.